DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 where:

-* <REGISTRY_SECRET> is the secret name
+* `<REGISTRY_SECRET>`: the secret name
-* <API_KEY_GENERATED> is the entitlement key from the previous step.
+* `<API_KEY_GENERATED>`: the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
-* <USER_EMAIL> is the email address associated with your IBMid.
+* `<USER_EMAIL>`: the email address associated with your IBMid.

-> NOTE:  The cp.icr.io value for the docker-server parameter is the only registry domain name that contains the images.
-You must set the docker-username to cp to use an entitlement key as docker-password.
+> NOTE:  The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
+You must set the docker-username to `cp` to use an entitlement key as docker-password.

 Take a note of the secret name so that you can set it for the `image.pullSecrets` parameter when you run a helm install of your containers.
 The `image.repository` parameter will later be set to `cp.icr.io/cp/cp4a/odm`.